FancyBaguette/random-league-champion/README.md

-# random-league-champion
+# Random league champ

- Roll a random league champion and runes
+Don't know what to play in League?
+Roll a random champion and runes using this app